bicbioeng/NanoStringBionet/README.md

+This code has not been maintained.
+Modification may be required before it will run properly.

 # NanoStringBionet and NSfunc
 NSfunc is an R package that leverages a variety of other R packages to provide analysis functions for NanoString data sets.
 By installing this